KC3DVR/Ardueno_gen_ctrl/README.md

 # Ardueno_gen_ctrl
 Arduino Generator Controler

-I created thsi out of nisesity, we had a generator, and the transfer switch but no brains.
+I created this out of nisesity, we had a generator, and the transfer switch but no brains.

 The hang up are
   1. im no software dev. so the code is cringe worthy at best